Fourth Stimulus Check: Will There Be Another Relief Payment?

 The pandemic has better illuminated the growing disparities across the broader economy.
 While many households have financially flourished during COVID, many others have fallen far behind where they were in early 2020.
 Much of the gap depends on whether wage earners could work remotely or had public-facing jobs that required them to be on-site.

 Financial insecurity is still widespread, and the loss of a job and the loss of hours have been some of the main reasons.
-Ten percent of American adults (approximately 20 million people) reported a shortage of food in their household over the previous week, according to U.S. Census survey data from the middle of June.
-Approximately 16 percent of renters (11.5 million people) have fallen behind on their rent, including 20 percent of renters with children in their household.
+Ten percent of American adults (approximately 20 million people) reported a shortage of food in their household over the previous week, according to U.S. Census survey data from late June and early July.
+Approximately 16 percent of renters (11.4 million people) have fallen behind on their rent, including 21 percent of renters with children in their household.
 The federal eviction moratorium, set to expire on July 31, doesn’t forgive rent that is owed, it pushes the debt into the future.
+But only a small fraction of the $46 billion Congress allocated for rental assistance from December to March has actually made it to tenants and landlords.
 So a wave of evictions may be coming soon.
 Millions are also struggling to pay their mortgage.

-As of mid-June, over a quarter of American adults (66 million people) reported some difficulty keeping up with expenses in the prior week.
+As of late June/early July, over a quarter of American adults (63 million people) reported some difficulty keeping up with expenses in the prior week.
 An April survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains below pre-pandemic levels.
-The unemployment rate ticked up to 5.9 percent in June, but millions fewer people are employed as compared to early 2020.
+The unemployment rate ticked up to 5.9 percent in June, with about 6.8 million fewer people employed as compared to early 2020.
 Most of them were in low-wage jobs lost during the pandemic that have not returned.
-Approximately 360,000 people initially applied for unemployment insurance for the week ending July 10.
+Approximately 419,000 people initially applied for unemployment insurance for the week ending July 17.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 96,000 people sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the week ending June 26, about 13.8 million workers were receiving some form of unemployment aid.
+Another 110,000 people sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending July 3, about 12.6 million workers were receiving some form of unemployment aid.
 Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 Job growth continues to lag expectations for many possible reasons.
 Some have argued that overly generous benefits made unemployment more attractive than working.
 But other considerations factor into one’s ability to work too.
 Because many schools stayed remote for the entire school year, many parents lacked adequate childcare.
 With schools on summer break, that childcare issue may not change.
-The full vaccination rate is 48.2 percent for the country.
-But that percentage ranges from 66.6 percent in Vermont to 33.4 percent in Alabama.
-So the threat of COVID is still real in parts of the country, leaving many uncomfortable working in public around strangers.
+The full vaccination rate is 48.8 percent for the country.
+But that percentage ranges from 67.1 percent in Vermont to 33.9 percent in Alabama.
+So the threat of COVID, particularly the now-dominant Delta variant, is still real in parts of the country.
+Many remain uncomfortable working in public around strangers.
 A gap between labor force skills and job requirements can make hiring more difficult, not to mention the rising standards of what workers will accept.
 And then there’s the general friction that inevitably arises when an entire economy slams its foot on the gas.

 As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
 According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”

-Half of all states are trying to force the issue and push people back into the job market.
+About half of all states are trying to force the issue and push people back into the job market.
 These states, most led by Republicans, have discontinued the $300 federal unemployment benefit bonus for their citizens ahead of the official Labor Day end date.
 Alabama, Idaho, and Nebraska are among the states that stopped benefits on June 19.
 Florida, Ohio, and Texas followed on June 26.
-And Maryland and Tennessee wrapped up benefits on July 3, though Maryland citizens are fighting it.
-Arizona ended its federal benefits on July 10.
+Maryland and Tennessee wrapped up benefits on July 3, and Arizona on July 10.
+But many workers, including those in Indiana, Maryland, Ohio, and Texas, have sued their states.
+Indiana and Maryland have since temporarily reinstated benefits.

 Support For A Fourth Stimulus Check